ptomato/talks/las2021/README.md

 ```

 <!--
-  Request is a very popular library but has been moved to maintenance mode because there are better ways to do requests in modern JS.
+  Request is a very popular library but has been moved to maintenance mode because there are better ways to do requests in modern JavaScript.
   The GNOME platform does provide one!
   Libsoup, for example, will integrate with GNOME's main loop.
-  In the upcoming libsoup 3, there will be an API that will integrate better with async/await.
+  In the upcoming libsoup 3, there will be an API that will integrate better with await in JavaScript.
-  So, despite Request being one of the most depended-on modules, in new code you may as well use something else.
+  So, despite Request being one of the most depended-on modules, in desktop app code you may as well use libsoup.
 -->

 ---